 - @Nullable: Unannotated types are regarded as possibly-null, or nullable.
 This default is backward-compatible with Java, which permits any reference to be null.
 You can activate this default by writing a @DefaultQualifier("checkers.nullness.quals.Nullable") annotation on a class or method declaration. - @NonNull: Unannotated types are treated as non-null.
-You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - except locals (NNEL): Unannotated types treated @NonNull, are except unannotated raw type of a local variable is treated as @Nullable.
-(Any generic arguments to variable still default to @NonNull.)
-You can activate a local this default via the @DefaultQualifier(value="checkers.nullness.quals.NonNull", locations={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.
+You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - Non-null except locals (NNEL): Unannotated types are treated @NonNull, as except the unannotated raw type of a local variable is treated as @Nullable.
+(Any variable still default to @NonNull.) generic arguments to a local activate the this default via @DefaultQualifier(value="checkers.nullness.guals.NonNull", locations={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.